tdsehenuk/c-book-exercises/Chapter4/chapter4.1SquareFunction/README.md

 - **Sprint 2**: Add `square()` function and test it with a input
 - **Sprint 3**: Add `scanf()` to take input from the user and test different values

----

 ## 4. Testing

-Input  Expected Output
+Input  Output
 3         9
 -5       25
 0         0

----

 ## 5. (Simulated) Deployment

-This project is for learning purposes and runs locally on terminal using `gcc`. gcc 4.1square.c -o 4.1square
+This project is for learning purposes and runs locally on terminal using :
-.\4.1square.exe
+- gcc 4.1Square.c -o 4.1Square.exe
+- .\4.1Square.exe

 ---